VenturianTome/VenturianTome/src/4.World/Puppet_Arc.md

   - Ghost questions how Spooker died, hopes it wasn't him, and says "this hasn't happened in a long time" \[2:15]
 - Ghost believes himself to be in a dimensional bubble / limbo-like state \[4:04]
   - He says the dimensional changes are starting to mess with his mind \[4:52]
-- Ghost and the Housekepper meet up and discuss escaping the dimension \[5:57]
+- Ghost and the Housekeeper meet up and discuss escaping the dimension \[5:57]
   - Ghost begins to not trust him when the his story sounds off \[8:44]
 - The Housekeeper explains that he was locked into this dimension, allowing him to respawn \[11:40]
   - Ghost can also respawn because he's the Puppet
 - Ghost and the Housekeeper fight until Ghost breaks and Casket chases the Houskeeper, saying that he's the Housekeeper's punishment \[12:58]
+> "No, I know why they locked you into this realm.
+I understand now.
+Because of me.
+They knew that I would show up and I am your punishment."
   - Casket taunts the Housekeeper with his father's golden watch and kills him \[14:45]
   - Ghost guesses that his episodes are starting again because Toast isn't there to ground him
 - The Housekeeper kills Ghost, sending him out of the dimension \[15:46]